Brian Quinn (comedian)

-Brian Michael "Q" Quinn (born March 14, 1976) is an American improvisational comedian.
-He is a member of The Tenderloins, a comedy troupe also consisting of Sal Vulcano, James Murray, and formerly Joe Gatto.
-Along with the other members of The Tenderloins, he stars in the television series Impractical Jokers, which premiered in 2011, on TruTV.
+Brian Michael "Q" Quinn (born March 14, 1976) is an American improvisational comedian and actor.
+He is a member of The Tenderloins, a comedy troupe consisting of Sal Vulcano, James Murray, and formerly Joe Gatto.
+Along with Vulcano and Murray, he stars in the television series Impractical Jokers, which first premiered in December 2011, on TruTV.

 Early life

 Brian Michael Quinn was born on March 14, 1976, in the borough of Brooklyn in New York City, but moved to Staten Island at two years old.
 He is of Irish and Italian ancestry.
 His mother was born in Italy, and migrated to the U.S. at the age of two.
 His father is of Irish descent.

 Quinn attended Monsignor Farrell High School.
 Along with Murray, Vulcano, and Gatto, he was a member of his high school's Improvisation Club.
 He studied at Brooklyn College before joining the New York City Fire Department, where he served for eight years.